mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Azure Advisor

 This is a "personalized cloud consultant" and a tool that can make recommendations on how to improve performance, availability, security and on how to save costs.
+All of the recommendations from Azure Advisor are free.

 Includes Azure Advisor Security Assistance, which integrates with Azure Security Center, to provide best practice security recommendations.